-Simon is an excellent advocate, inspirational team leader and skilled case strategist and as the exclusive Queens Counsel consultant to DBT and Partners, Simon works very closely with our clients and is always available to advise on all aspects of client services.
+Simon is an excellent advocate, inspirational team leader and skilled case strategist and as an independent member of the bar is frequently instructed by DBT and Partners.
+Simon works very closely with our clients and is always available to advise on all aspects of client services.

 Simon has extensive experience of VAT, duty and tax cases in the High Court, Crown Court, and the First and Upper Tier Tax Tribunals and frequently advises at an early stage during the course of HMRC investigations.

 Simon is experienced in both commercial and criminal litigation and frequently advises banks and corporates during investigations.